Kairotic/liveloom/paper/paper.md

 until the point seen in Fig. \ref{screenshots}(f).
 The resulting weave shown in \ref{float-result}c did indeed turn out to be interesting, the resulting weave curiously appearing to be much more coherent than the draft pattern.
-As the long threads stepped one warp to the left, they cycled between white and blue, over a steep diagonal.
+As the long floating warp threads stepped one warp to the left, they cycled between white and blue, over a steep diagonal.
 This time, the resulting motif reminded me of quipu knots.

-The resulting experimental weave we have seen in Fig. \{float-result}
+The resulting experimental weave we have seen in
-charts an experiment in three stages.
+Fig. \ref{float-result} charts an experiment in three stages.
 First, the initial serendipitous discovery of a) a weft-faced structure with warp floats.
 Then transition b) as I searched for a solution to a perceived problem at the selvage.
 Finally a longer section c), with some manual experimentation at the selvage.
 The resulting fabric tells a story of its making, from a starting point, to prevaracation and decision, with further learning points charted along the edge as I learned to deal with the selvage.

 # Feminist alternative history

 Comparing the contemporary practice of live coding with the ancient craft of handweaving has potential to support and extend a somewhat obscured feminist history of computation.
-Feminist perspectives on computing and weaving hardly new, a well-known reference point being Sadie Plant's influential text "Zeros and Ones: Digital Women and the New Technoculture" [@plant_zeros_1998].
+Feminist perspectives on computing and weaving are hardly new, a well-known reference point being Sadie Plant's influential text "Zeros and Ones: Digital Women and the New Technoculture" [@plant_zeros_1998].
 However, the once dominant role of women in computer programming has been steadily erased since